mafshar/lost-n-found-service/README.md

 python ./app/manage.py runserver
 ```

-point your browser to: localhost:8000
+point your browser to `localhost:8000`